 Federal International acquires All-American Recycling

-Federal International, a St. Louis-headquartered recycling company that services industrial, commercial and institutional customers, has acquired All-American Recycling, headquartered in Columbus, Georgia.
+Federal International, a St. Louis-based recycling company that services industrial, commercial and institutional customers, has acquired All-American Recycling, headquartered in Columbus, Georgia.
 With the purchase, Federal International now operates seven processing plants and two sales offices throughout North America.

 Blair Brown, the former vice president of All-American, remains with Federal International and heads the new business unit.

-While All-American handles a significant amount of recovered fiber, Daniel says the company also manages and processes nonferrous scrap, which supports Federal International’s strategy to grow the metals recycling segment of its business.
+While All-American handles a significant amount of recovered fiber, the company also manages and processes nonferrous scrap, which supports Federal International’s strategy to grow the metals recycling segment of its business.
 Daniel says the company has plans to purchase an excavator and a shear to allow it to process more scrap metal at the Columbus site.

 Additionally, Federal International is growing its wooden pallet recycling business, he says, adding, “We want to provide full waste and recycling services to our customers.”